-The South Florida Water Management District (SFWMD) has issued an emergency order authorizing Florida Power and Light (FPL) to make short-term water withdrawals from the L-31E Canal System in Miami-Dade County for the Turkey Point Power Plant's cooling canal system.
+The South Florida Water Management District (SFWMD) issued a water use permit authorizing Florida Power and Light (FPL) to make short-term water withdrawals from the L-31E Canal System in Miami-Dade County for the Turkey Point Power Plant's cooling canal system.

-The emergency order allows for seasonal withdrawals between June 1 and Nov.
-30 in 2015.
-Under the terms of the order, FPL may only use water from the L-31E Canal System in excess of the daily flows reserved for the protection of fish and wildlife in Nearshore Central Biscayne Bay.
+The water use permit allows for seasonal withdrawals between June 1 and Nov.
+30 in 2016.
+Under the terms of the permit, FPL can only use water from the L-31E Canal System in excess of the daily flows reserved for the protection of fish and wildlife in Nearshore Central Biscayne Bay.
 A water reservation rule for this area reserves for the bay a combined 504 acre-feet per day discharged from the L-31E Canal System through the S-20F, S-20G and S-21A structures.